SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/_Getting-Start_Wilmer-Api.md

   a memory, it needs to really 'get' what it's reading and what was happening/being said.
 * `Responder-Endpoint`: Your best talker.
 Some example users use this to give the final response to the user, after other models have thought about it.
+* `Embedding-Endpoint`: An embeddings server (llama.cpp `--embedding`, Ollama embedding models, or any `/v1/embeddings` service).
+Only used when semantic memory search is enabled; not a generation endpoint.
 * `Thinker-Endpoint`: The model that is tasked, by some example users, to think through a situation and respond with a breakdown of things.
 This could be a reasoning model, but it doesn't have to be.
 Socg doesn't use reasoning models, or if he does he disables the reasoning.
 That's what workflows are for.